oceanosis/k8s-automation-on-cloud/README.md

 ## TODO
-> There will be 2 approaches to install kubernetes;
+> There will be 5 approaches to install kubernetes;
-- Installing kubernetes with kubeadm ( k8s services will be running as pod/deployment
+- EKSCTL
+- KOPS
+- Kubeadm
+- Kubespray
-- Installing kubernetes services as a system service ( kubernetes the hard way - systemctl service in linux )
+- Kubernetes - the hard way

 > Second part will be deploying istio and creating a sample service mash.

+---

+$ ./create.sh config
+ ssh master-1 -F ./config

+terraform validate
+terraform fmt -check -diff
+chronic test.sh